Shop

 Two of the finest things in life.

-Since we’re celebrating International Pizza and Beer Day on Sunday, Oct.
-9, 2022, what better time to grab your NY-style foldable slice, Detroit-style slab, Chicago-style pie, Neapolitan-style floppy disc, or whatever combination of dough, cheese, and sauce you love best, alongside a full glass of beer.
+What better time to grab your NY-style foldable slice, Detroit-style slab, Chicago-style pie, Neapolitan-style floppy disc, or whatever combination of dough, cheese, and sauce you love best alongside a full glass of beer, of course?

 What Makes Pizza and Beer a Match Made in Heaven?

-Well, pizza and beer actually have a lot in common.
+Pizza and beer have a lot in common.

 In her mind, pizza and beer are a “match made in heaven.”